-6 Ways the World is Ready for Connected Packaging
+6 Ways Consumers are Ready for Connected Packaging Solutions

 “The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it.”
-This quote from the late Mark Weiser, considered to be the father of ubiquitous computing, perfectly describes connected packaging’s potential.
+This quote from the late Mark Weiser, considered to be the father of ubiquitous computing, perfectly describes the potential of connected packaging solutions.

 Sometimes the best user experience is an invisible one.
 It’s taking care of tedious tasks behind the scenes, ordering the products you need at just the right time, or giving the instructions only when needed.
-At Jabil we are working towards that seamless involvement in everyday life because we see packaging technology as the holy grail for connecting consumer packaging.
+At Jabil we are working towards that seamless involvement in everyday life because we see it as the holy grail for connected packaging.

 Customer-centric product innovation holds the key to creating and sustaining long-lasting value.
 When companies focus on solving customer problems, they earn greater brand loyalty and broader market share.
 That's why every consumer product manufacturer across industry segments strives to optimize customer experiences, where they can showcase true differentiation.

 The ability to elevate the consumer experience is especially important in today’s digitally saturated world.
-While Fast-Moving Consumer Goods (FMCG) companies have historically made major R&D investments in their brick & mortar strategy, today’s consumer landscape has turned the world of packaging upside down.
-Buying decisions and customer loyalty are motivated more by convenience, value, and search rankings than by which product has a more compelling look and feel or boasts more bells and whistles.
+While consumer packaged goods (CPG) companies have historically made major R&D investments in their brick & mortar strategy, today’s consumer landscape has turned the world of packaging upside down.
+Buying decisions and customer loyalty are motivated more by convenience, value and search rankings than by which product has a more compelling look and feel or boasts more bells and whistles.

-To better understand where consumers stand in this digital landscape, Jabil partnered with Dimensional Research to survey more than 1,000 U.S. consumers responsible for purchasing a significant portion of their household staple goods.
+To better understand where consumers stand in this digital landscape, Jabil conducted a survey of more than 1,000 U.S. consumers responsible for purchasing a significant portion of their household staple goods.
+This second annual survey repeated questions from last year to analyze trends and changes.
+The original survey was developed in partnership with Dimensional Research.
 Download the full survey report.

-Here are six of the top takeaways on evolving consumer attitudes and perceptions around smart packaging:
+Here are six of the top takeaways on evolving consumer attitudes and perceptions around connected packaging solutions:

 Subscription services are one way to design a customer experience that places convenience front and center.
 In fact, convenience translates into habit-forming behavior.
 Neurological research suggests that "the mind loves automaticity more than just about anything else—certainly more than engaging in conscious consideration.
 Given a choice, it would like to do the same things over and over again," according to the Harvard Business Review (HBR).